Marketing simulation game: In education

 Research has found that students can use both marketing simulation games and real marketing projects with comparable feelings of reality and enhanced perceptions of learning.

-In Between 2008 and 2017 Google ran the "Google Online Marketing Challenge" (GOMC), an online competition aimed at higher education students.
+Between 2008 and 2017 Google ran the "Google Online Marketing Challenge" (GOMC), an online competition aimed at higher education students.
 The format of the competition allowed student teams to work with SMEs and nonprofit organizations in recognition that many marketing students are employed by one such organization.
-The goal of participants was to develop a precampaign report followed by online marketing campaigns.
+The goal of the participants was to develop a precampaign report followed by online marketing campaigns.
 According to research, for an effective experiential learning activity instructors should emphasize that students need to plan, execute, and assess their actions, which requires the provision of feedback mechanisms as part of the experience.

 Instructional design considerations

-There is a need for more empirical research to examine the varying characteristics in existing marketing simulations in light of various course requirements and various student groups.
+There is a need for more empirical research to examine the varying characteristics of existing marketing simulations in light of various course requirements and various student groups.
 There is emerging instructional research on the learning framework proposed by marketing simulation games which focuses on how game analytics and learning analytics provide students with personalized experiences and how this increases their engagement.
 Often this research is focused on just one marketing simulation game platform used in a small number of universities coming from the same country or region.